7 Reasons Why English is the Most Spoken Language in the World

 Look around the world, and you will hear a symphony of languages.
 But amidst this linguistic diversity, one tongue stands out: English.
 With an estimated 1.8 billion speakers worldwide, English reigns supreme as the most spoken language globally.
 But why is English the most spoken language in the world?
 How did this language from a small island nation become the world’s lingua franca (common language)?
 Let’s find out answers to all the questions henceforth in this blog, along with why you should learn English from school education to study abroad or pursue a professional career.

-History of English Language
+History of the English Language

 Before understanding the reasons behind English as a global language, you should learn that the language has its roots in the 5th century AD, originating from the Anglo-Saxon dialects brought to Britain by Germanic tribes such as the Angles, Saxons, and Jutes.
-Here is a brief history of English Grammar and evolution of the language:
+Here is a brief history of English Grammar and the evolution of the language:

 • Old English evolved with significant influence from Norse during Viking invasions in the 8th and 9th centuries.